Due to COVID-19 guideline changes – renovation loan products are temporarily restricted. Contact us for details.

-We are pleased to announce that OVM Financial’s VA renovation loans now allow up to $75,000 in renovation costs.
+We are pleased to announce that OVM Financial’s VA renovation loan now offers unlimited nonstructural renovations up to the “as-completed” appraised value.
 This is breaking news to an already fantastic product to help military Veterans buy a fixer-upper home and potentially finance all improvements!

 Did You Say VA Renovation Loans?

 If you haven’t heard of our VA renovation loans, you’re not alone.
 This is a relatively new product, yet a very powerful one.
 Probably the largest benefit is the ability to combine 100% of the purchase price and home improvement costs into one loan.
 This product is eligible to military service members, Veterans, surviving spouses with VA loan eligibility.
 Therefore, any VA qualified buyer or homeowner could obtain our VA renovation loan just like a traditional VA loan.

 By now, the ideas have to swimming through your head.
 Think of all the homes you have seen that were in the perfect location, had great structure, but needed work.
 So, a VA renovation loan just became a game changer!
 Did that kitchen need updated counter tops, appliances, tile floor, and paint?
 Done!
 Maybe the master bath needs a cool shower, a jacuzzi tub, cabinets, and don’t forget the ever-popular subway tiles.
 Check that off!
 Finally, the builder grade neutral carpet and paint throughout the house just aren’t doing it for you.
 Do you think hardwood floors, tile, and new paint would make this home your oasis to come home to every day?
 Consider it done.

 Maybe you don’t want to sell.
 The current house is great and all, but there are items on the wish list, and the funds just aren’t available yet.
 Maybe there isn’t enough equity to get a home equity line of credit to finance the improvements.
 I guess you could rob from the retirement account or get an unsecured loan at a high interest rate.